 To update the routes of the virtual router, the ID information of the device managed by AWS is required.

 Check each ID in AWS described in the definition file (/usr/opt/reliant/etc/hvawsconfig) with the AWS Management Console.
+Information in the definition file

 KeyName Mode CFNameX InstanceID RouteTableID TakeoverIPaddress ENIID [ProfileName]